awsdocs/aws-cloud9-user-guide/doc_source/app-preview.rst

 In this step, you use the consoles for |EC2| and |VPClong| (|VPC|) to set up the subnet for the |EC2| instance that is connected to the |env|, to also allow incoming HTTP requests over port 8080, 8081, or 8082.

 .. note:: You don't have to run using HTTP over port :code:`8080`, :code:`8081`, or :code:`8082`.
 If you are running on a different protocol or port, substitute it throughout this step.
-   You won't be able to preview your running application from within the |IDE| until you switch back to running using HTTP over port :code:`8080`, :code:`8081`, or :code:`8082` using IP :code:`127.0.0.1` or :code:`localhost`.
+   You won't be able to preview your running application from within the |IDE| until you switch back to running using HTTP over the ports and IPs as described in :ref:`app-preview-preview-app`.

+   This step describes how to set up a network ACL for a subnet in an |VPC| that the instance can use.
+This step is not required.
+However, it adds an additional layer of security when compared to just using security groups.
+For more information about network ACLs, see the following:

+   * :VPC-ug:`Security <VPC_Security>` in the |VPC-ug|
+   * :VPC-ug:`Network ACLs <VPC_ACLs>` in the |VPC-ug|

 #.
 With the |EC2| console already open from the previous step, in the service navigation pane, expand :guilabel:`Instances` if it is not already expanded,
    and then choose :guilabel:`Instances`.